kencanak/zeus-rover/README.md

 Lazy dog rover, using onion omega2

 # Motivation
 I have a pug called "Zeus", who is super lazy to walk (after 15 mins walk).
-This rover purpose is to carry him when he feels tired of walking
+The purpose of this rover is to drive him when he feels tired of walking

 # Prototype
 [![Alt text](https://img.youtube.com/vi/N0mmmJIgTCY/0.jpg)](https://www.youtube.com/watch?v=N0mmmJIgTCY)